p10ns11y/babel-plugin-react-intl-messages-generator/README.md

 }
 ```

+Even better use the root directory so it will place the messages file
+where the component exists.
+So they files are co-located

 #### Options

 - **`messagesDir`**: The target location where the plugin will output a `.js` file corresponding to each component from which messages were extracted.
 If not provided, the extracted message descriptors will only be accessible via Babel's API.